PaulKinlan/paul.kinlan.me/content/2015-08-06-the-lumpy-web.markdown

 There is a point where as a developer you can take a risk and decided to build your software and sites.

 We recently saw this with ES2015.
-Everyone was committed to shipping, but Chrome, Safari, IE and Mozilla all have different release schedules and as such you know something is going to be ubiquitous, but not exactly when it will be.
+Everyone was committed to shipping, but Chrome, Safari, Edge and Mozilla all have different release schedules and as such you know something is going to be ubiquitous, but not exactly when it will be.
 There were tools that let you build using ES2015 and ship using ES5.
-There was a great talk at IO by Matt Gaunt and Sam Sacone called "[The 2016 Web Development Workflow](https://www.youtube.com/watch?v=sGsA7oKoQhI)" in which Matt and Sam argue that you can now flip that around, you can build and iterate locally using all the latest tooling and then at deploy time ship with a compatibility layer.
+There was a great talk at IO by Matt Gaunt and Sam Saccone called "[The 2016 Web Development Workflow](https://www.youtube.com/watch?v=sGsA7oKoQhI)" in which Matt and Sam argue that you can now flip that around, you can build and iterate locally using all the latest tooling and then at deploy time ship with a compatibility layer.
 The Bumps are clear, but we can work around them effectively because we clearly can see what they are.